What do logos, colors, and fonts have in common?

 Instead of focusing on the technical aspects of its products, Google's marketing emphasizes the many ways lives are enriched because of it.
 This humanized brand strategy is one of the many reasons "Google" became a verb for conducting online search queries.
 Can you imagine telling someone to "Yahoo it?"

 Google stays on-brand by asking itself: How can we make our users feel more connected to the world?

 For all our clients, we look to accomplish a few things:

 First, we want their brand experience to be second-to-none.
 That means their websites must be top-notch in both look and feel.
-A positive website experience is the first impression for your brand to your customers.
+A positive website experience is the first impression of your brand to your customers.

 Second, we nail the brand message and narrative.
 This requires more than building a persona and filing it away never to be seen or heard from again.
-You must understand your customers narrative natively, deep in your brand's soul.
+You must understand your customer's narrative natively, deep in your brand's soul.
 And then, you must know how to build off of that narrative to create obvious roadmaps into your brand narrative.

 We cover this in our free Lead Generation micro-course.